lord-vesel/dcs-doc/en/dev-docs/ah64d/takeoff.md

 3. Press and hold the force trim (Force Trim/Hold Mode switch – Forward).
 4. With the cyclic in the neutral position, increase the collective to 30-35%.
-5. Apply forward cyclic to begin the takeoff roll while progressively increasing collective to approximately 3-5% below the maximum dual maximum dual- engine torque available (MAX Q – DE).
+5. Apply forward cyclic to begin the takeoff roll while progressively increasing collective to approximately 3-5% below the maximum dual- engine torque available (MAX Q – DE).
 As the tail comes off the surface, use forward/aft cyclic inputs to achieve and maintain a level, 90-knot attitude.